Commercial Boiler Servicing

 - Keep your boiler warranty valid

-At MHL, we recommend a six monthly commercial boiler service, and would usually expect it to take 1-1.5 hours, depending on the size of your boiler, pipework, system and property.
-On average, we would estimate the cost of each boiler service, excluding any replacement parts, to be around £200 (ex VAT)
+At MHL, we recommend a six-monthly commercial boiler service and would usually expect it to take 1-1.5 hours, depending on the size and type of your boiler.

-To make sure you’re looking after your commercial boiler and keeping your downtime risks to a minimum, call MHL on 0800 061 4567 email firstname.lastname@example.org, or use the chat facility on our website.
+To make sure you’re looking after your commercial boiler and keeping downtime to a minimum, contact MHL today.
+You can book a commercial boiler service with MHL nationwide on 0800 061 4567 email@example.com